The Hardest Asset

-For thousand years, diamonds have been used as a store of wealth that can be easily stored, and carried, especially in times of emergencies.
+For thousands of years, diamonds have been used as a store of wealth that can be easily stored, and carried, especially in times of emergencies.
 Over the ages, many fortunes have been preserved by being able to use diamonds as a store of value during dangerous times.
-No other asset is so light and cancelable.
+No other asset is so light and concealable.
 There are many documented cases of people actually—sorry about this—swallowing diamonds, to conceal them from rapacious conquerors or to move wealth across borders confidentially.
 It may sound distasteful—but it works.

 Beloved & Beautiful

 When not concealed, diamonds thrive in plain sight.
 More than a store of wealth, they are wealth–and can be enjoyed by you or a loved one, purely for their beauty.

 Some forms of asset diversification yield current income, in the form of stock dividends, bond interest, and rental fees from property.
 Diamonds don’t generate cash dividends, but they are able to generate value while being held for diversification purposes.
 How?
 By being worn as jewelry.